ovska/FlameCsv/docs/docs/configuration.md

 Significant whitespace  is configured with @"FlameCsv.CsvOptions`1.Whitespace?displayProperty=nameWithType", and determines how fields are trimmed when reading, or if a field needs quoting when writing.
 The characters present in the whitespace-string are trimmed from each field, unless they are in a quoted field (whitespace is _not_ trimmed inside strings).
 When writing, written values that contain leading or trailing whitespace are wrapped in quotes if [automatic field quoting](#quoting-fields-when-writing) is enabled.
 The default value is null/empty, which means the concept of significant whitespace does not exist.

 ### Escape
 An explicit escape character @"FlameCsv.CsvOptions`1.Escape?displayProperty=nameWithType" can be set to a non-null value to escape any character after it in a string.
-The default value is null, which means @"FlameCsv.CsvOptions`1.Quote" is treated as the escape character (following the RFC 4180 spec).
+The default value is null, which follows the RFC 4180 spec.

 ### Additional info